ofisette/Formats.jl/README.md

 Multiple registrations of a format or coding will be ignored, so you do not need to worry about other packages also registering the formats you support.

-To take advantage of the `guess` function, you should use `addextention` and `addsignature` (not exported by default) to register the filename extensions and stream signatures associated with your formats.
+To take advantage of the `infer` function, you should use `addextention` and `addsignature` (not exported by default) to register the filename extensions and stream signatures associated with your formats.
 Multiple registrations of the same extension or signature for the same format will be ignored.
-However, associating the same extension or signature to multiple formats will result in a warning since it introduces ambiguities when guessing formats.
+However, associating the same extension or signature to multiple formats will result in a warning since it introduces ambiguities when inferring formats.

 ### Implementing readers, writers and codecs